 A few turns of the spoon and our spread for the cheesy olive bread is almost complete!
 The creamy spread is really coming together and I bet your belly will be grumbling with delight at this point!

 Hold up!
 We almost forgot the cheese!
-I mean it wouldn’t really be cheesy olive bread if we didn’t add cheese!
+I mean it wouldn’t really be cheesy Gluten-Free Olive Bread if we didn’t add cheese!

 For this cheesy bread, I used a shredded Monterey Jack cheese.
 Mont Jack is considered a semi-hard American cheese.
 It is typically white.